nopnop2002/esp-idf-mpu6050-dmp/README.md

 - Embed the calibration value of the sensor into the source.

-- Install a 3D viewer.
+- Get Euler angles from MPU.

-- Get Euler angles from MPU and display them in 3D.
+- Display Euler angles in browser.

 # Software requiment
 ESP-IDF V4.4/V5.0.